martinsung00/Nike-Replica-Inventory-Service/README.md

 - Locate seed.sql in postgres_seeder & modify TO_DO filepath
 - npm run seed-postgres

-## Seed Database

-> Open package.json & modify seed-postgres script: Replace TO_DO with postgres username
-> Run data generator with npm run generate-data
-> Locate seed.sql in postgres_seeder & modify TO_DO filepath: Replace TO_DO with absolute path to mockData.csv in seed_data
-> Run seeder with npm run seed-postgres
 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).